Caihanwang/BIOS823_Final/README.md

 ## Data Science Plan
 **1. Data Plan**
 The initial data we had was COVID-19 daily cases and deaths by state from 2021/2/10 to 2021/11/14, vaccination data and state characteristic data.
-We merge them together and utilize it to train and test models
+We merge them together and utilize it to train and test models.
 The COVID-19 trend data from CDC combined with vaccination data and state characteristic data is utilized to train, test and validate the model.
 The initial data we had was COVID-19 daily cases and deaths by state from 2021/2/10 to 2021/11/14.
 The data cleaning process is merging vacc